 Please note the following information.
-The final deadline for applications to the Division of Pediatric Neuropsychology is February 15, 2014.
-However, we will schedule interviews on a continuous basis, as applications are received.
+The final deadline for applications to the Division of Pediatric Neuropsychology is February 13, 2015.
+Interviews are scheduled in early March.
 You will receive notification via email that your application has been received and what, if any, additional materials are needed.
 Due to the high volume of calls received in the past, we request that you not call to confirm the status of your application.

 Clinical Externship in Assessment - Pediatric Neuropsychology